shaptrshi/ERP/README.md

 # ERP(Based On React)

-Its a Enterprise resource planning website for product , shipping and customer management based on "REACTJS + Vite"
+Its a Enterprise resource planning website for product, shipping and customer management based on "REACTJS + Vite".

 Technologies used : HTML,CSS,JAVASCRIPT,VITE+REACTJS, REACT ROUTER.